ugowe/swift-print-readme-ios-0616/README.md

 Now you can show the results of printing out the variables you just created.

 Printing variables is easy: Just pass them to the `print()` function.
-You can do that by type `print(variable)`.
+You can do that by typing `print(variable)`.
 Add these lines to the end of your playground to print the values of your variables:

 ```swift
 print(favoriteWord)